-NOTICE: I have accepted a position that will not allow me to put out new content.
-I want this information to remain available to readers so I will not take down the blog but I will no longer contribute.
-I will take and release submissions from guest bloggers.
+NOTICE: I have accepted a position that will not allow me to contribute during 2016.
+I accept and release submissions from guest bloggers.
 I hope you find previous posts and any information others are able to provide in my absence helpful!

 Camille Stewart Esq. is a VA barred attorney in Washington, D.C.
 She attended Miami University of Ohio where she obtained a Bachelor of Science in Business Management.
 She then left the midwest, venturing east, to attend American University in Washington, D.C. where she obtained a Juris Doctor.
 Camille’s practice is focused on Intellectual Property Law, Social Media, CyberLaw, Cyber Security and Crisis Management.